 Pelican vs YETI

 Coolers have quite become mandatory for camping or overlanding trips.
 If there’s one thing that we know about summer camping, is that it’s eventually going to get really hot – which means there’s a high risk for your food and drinks going bad.
-Many cooler manufacturers provide solutions to this issue.
-YETI has been the long time favourite, but users often just want to find an ice chest like YETI, but cheaper.
-Welcome to our Pelican vs YETI article!
+Providing quality coolers, YETI has been the long time favourite, but users often just want to find an ice chest like YETI, but cheaper.
+Therefore, welcome to our Pelican vs YETI article!

 Pelican vs. YETI – Comparison